christabor/namebot/README.md

 A company/product name generating tool written in Python.
 Powers parts of Automotron.com

 ## Notes:
 This project is ongoing, but feel free to contribute!
-There is still plenty of work to be done, but the basics are all there.
+There's much more to add, but it's a full-fledged suite of tools that can help you get started generating ideas and names.

 ## Modules:
 ### Examples